davebarnwell/Event/README.md

 ## Mediator usage:-

-[Example](example-mediator.php) that shows using an anonymous function and a class method as event listeners, and passing a couple of parameters to the listener.
-Listeners can be any callable.
+[Example](example-mediator.php) that shows using an anonymous function and a class method as event observers, and passing a couple of parameters to the observer.
+Observers can be any callable.

 ```php
 /* You Need to autoload or include the class directly before using it */